Creative Deal Toy Ideas: 7 Frequently Overlooked Sources of Inspiration

 5. Highlight the Significance of the Deal

-Deals can often be described in terms such as ground, barrier, or record-breaking, and all of these suggest possible design options—nicely represented by the IBM piece below.
+Deals can often be ground, barrier, or record-breaking, and all of these suggest possible design options—nicely represented by the IBM piece below.

 IBM Wrecking Ball-Themed Deal Toy